SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/preferences-tab/viewing-preferences-in-superoffice-crm.md

 Users can edit the settings of individual preferences to customise them for their own use using **Preferences** in the **Personal settings** menu in the Top bar in SuperOffice CRM.
 The preferences available to the user in SuperOffice CRM depend on what is specified in Settings and maintenance.

-To specify that a preference will be displayed in SuperOffice CRM:
+## How to include a preference in the dialog

 1. [!include[Open preferences](../includes/open-preferences.md)]
 2. Select the required preference group in the list box at the top.